BabyRanjani/M1_Application_Cricket_Score_card/3_implementation/inc/README.md

-//Header Files used in the program//
+# Header Files used in the program

 #include<stdio.h>
 #include<dos.h>
 #include<windows.h>